axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 ### 3. Monitoring Pays Off

-Having comprehensive monitoring (Grafana + Tautulli) made it possible to quickly identify and investigate the suspicious activity.
-Without these tools, I might never have noticed the pattern.
+Having strong monitoring (Grafana stack + Tautulli) tools made it possible to quickly identify and investigate the suspicious activity.
+Without these, I might never have noticed the pattern or what's going on.

 ---